-A study in the fundamentals of vocal production, song literature, musical style and interpretation.
-A phonetic approach to English, German, Italian, and French diction.
+A study in the fundamentals of vocal production, musical style and interpretation.
+A phonetic approach to English, Italian and German diction.
 Introduction of the International Phonetic Alphabet.
-Required of music majors and minors.
 Must enroll concurrently in Recital MU 1010.
-Fall.
+Fall

 MU 1501-02 Private Voice